Mjz86/String/rope_paper.md

 - `for_range` (Mutable Reference - CAN change the rope): O(h+k) time, Memory O(k).
 This is the important one for in-place modifications.
 It create a continuous `mjz` string and apply the function, then it inserts the new string to the list of strings.

- note : string  given from `for_range` is passed with two additional arguments `offset` and `length` ,  these arguments show where the actual range that we choose is , this is because  `for_range`  may be used on an already continuous region, and for this reason  , the continuous region in given fully , and the offset is specified for users to know what to do , note that all of the continuous region may be modified  , but the only granteed available region  is the range input requested  by `for_range`.
+ note : string  given from `for_range` is passed with two additional arguments `offset` and `length` ,  these arguments show where the actual range that we choose is , this is because  `for_range`  may be used on an already continuous region, and for this reason  , the continuous region in given fully , and the offset is specified for users to know what to do , note that all of the continuous region may be modified  , but the only granteed available region  is the range input requested  by `for_range`. note : if the state needs to be consistent , use `get_mut_range/pop_range` and then insert the string in another call after the iteration operation.

   More explanation: This makes each of the characters go first to a continuous `mjz` string buffer with reserved size of k, then calls the function, then inserts that buffer into the appropriate position, potentially reducing fragmentation for free.
 This also allows the API to provide a continuous mutable string to the function, improving its performance and user experience.
 Use with caution: if you have a one-gigabyte file and use this on all of it, you need 2 gigabytes of memory in the middle of the function (buffer + rope), but the end result would be a more continuous rope, reducing fragmentation.
 It's a trade-off.
 However, this isn't usually a problem because users would typically only modify small sections (= small k).
 Also, a continuous mutable string is easier to work with, and the user can read and modify batches together into a nice continuous chuck, while being easy to use and arguably faster over the long run.
 This also reduces fragmentation after the operation has completed, therefore, it's both a user-friendly and cache-friendly thing.
  also: the state of the rope is unspecified  once the string is in the `for_range`  call back , this is because  some optimizations may be possible  that are not possible in the `pop_range`  case .